 Moray Street Traffic Calming Measures

 Informed by public input, a traffic calming pilot project was implemented in 2022 to reduce traffic speed and improve safety for all road users and community residents.
-Over the next year, the City monitored the effectiveness of the pilot and reviewed community feedback, and in 2023 Council approved the next steps to replace the temporary pilot measures with permanent infrastructure.
-In May 2025, Council approved funding for construction, which is expected to begin in fall 2025.
-Click the accordion below to learn more about the project history leading up to the permanent upgrades work underway.
+Over the next year, the City monitored the effectiveness of the pilot and reviewed community feedback.
+The pilot program demonstrated a measurable reduction in vehicle speeds on Moray Street, and in 2023 Council approved the next steps to replace the temporary pilot measures with permanent infrastructure.
+The permanent design took into account feedback received through the pilot, including:

 Project history